By +Bob DeMarco

 Our doctor was familiar with the research, and he agree to put my mother on Namenda in a combination with Aricept.

-One year later, it is my belief that the combination Aricept and Namenda has slowed the progression of Alzheimer's.
+It is my belief that the combination of Aricept and Namenda helped slow the progression of Alzheimer's in my mother.
 We were fortunate, and my mother did not suffer any side effects as the result of the addition of Namenda in her drug regimen.

 |Subscribe to the Alzheimer's Reading Room|

 Information extracted from the journal article, my notes, and various outside sources.

 "Finding something that could actually modify the course of the disease is the Holy Grail of Alzheimer's treatment, but we really don't know if that is happening or what the mechanism behind these effects might be," Alireza Atri explained.

 "What we can say now is that providers should help patients understand that the benefits of these drugs are long term and may not be apparent in the first months of treatment.
 Even if a patient's symptoms get worse, that doesn't mean the drug isn't working, since the decline probably would have been much greater without therapy."

 - What is the Difference Between Alzheimer’s and Dementia